 Companies capture data in many ways from many sources.
 Some processes are highly technical in nature, while others are more deductive (although these methods often employ sophisticated software).

 The bottom line, though, is that companies are using a cornucopia of sources to capture and process customer data on metrics, from demographic data to behavioral data, said Liam Hanham, director of data science at Elicit.

-Of course, these are just a couple ways companies collect data.
-They can also purchase data from or sell it to third-party sources, so once captured, this information is regularly changing hands in a data marketplace of its own.
+In addition to collecting data, companies can also purchase it from or sell it to third-party sources.
+Once captured, this information is regularly changing hands in a data marketplace of its own.

 Turning data into knowledge

 Capturing large amounts of data creates the problem of how to sort through and analyze all that data.
 No human can reasonably sit down and read through line after line of customer data all day long, and even if they could, they probably wouldn't make much of a dent.
 Luckily, computers are much better at this type of work than humans, and they can operate 24/7/365 without taking a break.

 As machine learning algorithms and other forms of AI proliferate and improve, data analytics becomes an even more powerful field for breaking down the sea of data into manageable tidbits of actionable insights.
 Some AI programs will flag anomalies or offer recommendations to decision-makers within an organization based on the contextualized data.